×

 When we asked expats and global nomads about the quality of medical care in Oman, they replied:

 "Oman offers a wide range of medical services, including primary care, specialist care, and emergency services.
 The country has a number of well-equipped hospitals and clinics, staffed by experienced and qualified medical professionals.
 The government also provides free or subsidized health care for citizens and expatriates.
 In addition, Oman has a number of private health care providers that offer a range of services, including preventive care, diagnostics, and treatments.
-The country also has a number of pharmacies that provide prescription and over-the-counter medications," remarked one expat in Oman.
+The country also has a number of pharmacies that provide prescription and over-the-counter medications," wrote one expat living in Oman.

 About the Author